 Book #6 – Absolute Proof by Peter James

-Absolute Proof has got to be one of my new favourite books.
-I loved this story, that much.
-And, I read it in only a few days.
-There’s a part of me that really wishes that this book was a part of the series, but unfortunately, it’s a standalone and I’ve honestly stopped myself, several times, from getting on Instagram and asking Peter James if he’s going to write books in this series.
-That’s super obnoxious and I should let the man write what he wants.
+Absolute Proof* has got to be one of my new favourite books.
+I loved this story so much.
+And I read it in only a few days.
+There’s a part of me that really wishes that this book was a part of the series, but unfortunately, it’s a standalone, and I’ve honestly stopped myself, several times, from getting on Instagram and asking Peter James if he’s going to write books in this series.
+That’s super obnoxious, and I should let the man write what he wants.

 Here’s a bit about the story.
 Absolute Proof is a fast-paced story with an interesting plot with a dash of religious conspiracy.
 If you like Dan Browns, Robert Langdon series, then you’ll love this book.
 Journalist Russ Hunter receives an unexpected call from History of Art Professor Dr Harry F. Cook, who claims that he has been given absolute proof of God’s existence.
 Cook hooks Ross Hunter into investigating his claims, after saying he has a message from his deceased brother.
 One week later, Ross finds Dr Harry Cook dead in his house after he seeks him out, and I think at this point Ross is still quite sceptical of whether there’s any truth to this.
 At this stage, he’s had a few warnings about investigating the claims.